Closed form perturbative relativistic modifications to wave-packet dynamics in the quantum harmonic oscillator: Summary and Conclusions

 \section{Summary and Conclusions}

-In this work we derived closed-form, time-dependent expressions for the relativistic corrections to the fundamental wave-packet observables for quantum harmonic oscillators for the very first time.
+In this work we derived closed-form, time-dependent expressions considering leading relativistic corrections to the fundamental wave-packet observables for quantum harmonic oscillators for the very first time.
 We used the density matrix formalism and studied time evolution of the Weyl operator with leading relativistic correction.
 We tracked the modifications in expectation values of position and momentum operators as well as their squared versions.
 These perturbative corrections to the dynamical equations were manifested as the covariance of specific combinations of position and momentum operators and their products.
 This compact mathematical form was explicitly calculated for Gaussian shaped wave-packets which are essential for our understanding of quantum dynamics, coherent state behavior and precision control of trapped particles.
-We provided a closed form expression for the time-dependent width in position and momentum spaces considering the leading relativistic correction ($1/c^2$).
-Appearance of higher harmonics (up to 3rd overtone) and even secular ($\omega t$) terms were all due to relativistic effects.
-As an immediate byproduct we calculated a closed expression for the time-dependent form of uncertainty relationship which should replace the well-known $\sigma_p\sigma_q = \hbar/2$ for Gaussian wave-packets.
-This is indeed a strong and important result.
-Finally, we made a numerical estimate of the leading order weak relativistic contributions and found a very interesting case for electron wave-packets where electrons trapped in harmonic traps of strengths between 1 to 10 keV would show experimentally non-negligible deviations from standard uncertainty relationships which amounts to 1 parts in a thousand to 1 part in a hundred.
-We therefore conclude that it is very important to consider relativistic modifications in precision experiments such as the ones involving electrons in keV trapping potentials.
-As a future study, we would like to further scrutiny the ramifications of our results in other types of precision experiments across various active research fields.